Ixf1nity/Ixf1nity/README.md

 ## About Me
 I am a Java Developer that is experienced with Minecraft Server Management and Plugin Development for 9 months (since, October 2021).
-I love to hear Music, Smart Work > Hard Work

-I dont have many public projects :(
+Most of my projects are not public ;( Sorry!!

 ## Github Statistics
 ![Infinity's GitHub stats](https://github-readme-stats.vercel.app/api?username=Ixf1nity&show_icons=true)